Last updated 2024-05-21

 During 2001, I completed a business degree (BCom) in which I specialised in aviation management.
 The course work included a lot of industrial psychology dealing with flightdeck management.
 If you're an airline type, you'd probably know it as CRM.

 In my youth, I applied to several airlines, but most of them seemed to feel that my part-time hours did not match my age.
 I decided to pursue an engineering career instead.
 In the end, I got the opportunity to fly some pretty exciting stuff despite holding down a real job.
 Over 1800 hours of my flying has been in jets.
-I've subsequently realised that I would have had a hard time coping with the repetitive nature of airline flying.
+I've subsequently realised that I had a narrow escape—I would have had a hard time coping with the repetitive nature of airline flying.

 During 2002, I flew more than usual, as a bout of unemployment forced me to do whatever I could to pay the bills—even helicopter flying!
 The picture shows me in the office, over the Free State plains in an EC120B.
 The picture was taken from the back seat by my friend Bernie van der Walt.
 The EC120B is a new-technology machine, and is indicating over 120 knots at an altitude of over 4000 feet (1300 m).
 Those who know helicopters will agree that these figures are not too shabby.